Besermenji/arduino-btc-price-tracker/README.md

 ### **Common Hardware Issues:**

 1. **Code won't upload**: Make sure switch is in Mode 1 (OFF OFF ON ON OFF OFF OFF OFF)
-2. **WiFi not working**: Make sure switch is in Mode 2 (ON ON OFF OFF OFF OFF OFF OFF) and press ESP Reboot button
+2. **WiFi not working**: Make sure switch is in Mode 4 (ON ON OFF OFF OFF OFF OFF OFF) for ATmega328 ↔ ESP8266 communication
 3. **LCD not displaying**: Check I2C connections and address (default: 0x27)
 4. **Serial communication issues**: Ensure baud rate is set to 115200